Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 The analysis reveals that casual riders are responsible for the majority of outliers, particularly during the afternoon and on weekends.
 Classic bikes are associated with the highest number of outliers, indicating potential usage or maintenance issues.
 Outliers are more frequent during the warmer months, reflecting higher overall ride activity.

 ### Recommendations
-Recommendations:

-Targeted Maintenance: Focus on improving the maintenance of classic bikes to reduce the number of outliers.
+- Targeted Maintenance: Focus on improving the maintenance of classic bikes to reduce the number of outliers.

-Enhanced Monitoring: Increase monitoring during peak times (afternoon) and on weekends to identify and address issues promptly.
+- Enhanced Monitoring: Increase monitoring during peak times (afternoon) and on weekends to identify and address issues promptly.

-User Engagement: Educate casual riders about proper bike usage to minimize long-duration outliers.
+- User Engagement: Educate casual riders about proper bike usage to minimize long-duration outliers.

-Seasonal Adjustments: Prepare for higher outlier rates during warmer months by ensuring adequate resources and support are available.
+- Seasonal Adjustments: Prepare for higher outlier rates during warmer months by ensuring adequate resources and support are available.

-Station-Specific Strategies: Implement strategies at high-outlier stations like Streeter Dr & Grand Ave to manage and reduce outlier occurrences.
+- Station-Specific Strategies: Implement strategies at high-outlier stations like Streeter Dr & Grand Ave to manage and reduce outlier occurrences.
 By addressing these areas, we can improve data quality, enhance user experience, and optimize operational efficiency for the bike-sharing service.